ktoso/rx-wiki/Filtering-Observables.md

 [[images/rx-operators/distinct.key.png]]

-You can also pass a function into `distinct( )` that customizes how it distinguishes between distinct and non-distinct items.
+You can also pass a function or a comparator into `distinct( )` that customizes how it distinguishes between distinct and non-distinct items.

 ## distinctUntilChanged( )
 #### suppress duplicate consecutive items emitted by the source Observable